MADE SAFE Review: A New Certification

-By keeping an extensive database of all potentially harmful ingredients, as well as extensive notes on how they interact and react at various stages in the manufacturing process, MADE SAFE is able to work directly with companies that want to provide safe products to their customers.
-This is achieved through investigating their production practices and testing finished products.
-For the consumer, MADE SAFE is an easy-to-spot certification on approved brands and products, as well as a convenient online-directory.
-For those of us that don’t have the time to painstakingly research every brand we wish to purchase from, the online directory, searchable by brand or product, is a great starting point to finding those items you can’t remember living without.
+By keeping an extensive database of all potentially harmful ingredients, as well as extensive notes on how they interact and react at various stages in the manufacturing process, MADE SAFE investigates production practices and finished products.
+For the consumer, MADE SAFE is an easy-to-spot certification on approved brands and products.
+They also host a convenient online-directory.
+Searchable by brand or product, the directory is a convenient starting point for finding those items you can’t remember living without.

 How It’s Different From Those Other Guys

-At last tally, there were a few certifications available to products and companies that have long been in our sustainable-arsenals: cruelty-free for the animals, fair trade for the workers, and organic for the crops.
-MADE SAFE then, is like non-toxic for the people.
-By focusing on the toxicity of ingredients and materials across a brand, they help to ensure that not only is the end-user protected, but also that the employees who make it suffer less from exposure.
+There are a few certifications that have long been in our sustainable-arsenals: cruelty-free for animals, fair trade for workers, and organic for crops.
+MADE SAFE then, is like non-toxic for people.
+By focusing on the toxicity of ingredients across a brand, they help to ensure the protection of the consumer.
+And by examining production methods, they also protect the employees who make the product.
 There is a lot of information about individual ingredients and materials available to the casual consumer with an internet connection.
-But, MADE SAFE is the first entity that is collating the material, adding further research, and presenting it back in an easy-to-use format.
+But, MADE SAFE is the first entity that is collating the data, adding further research, and presenting it back in an easy-to-use format.

 How You Can Help

 Like most non-profit businesses in the world, MADE SAFE takes donations.
-If you are money rich and time poor this is a great way to contribute to a worthy cause for people of all walks of life.
-However, MADE SAFE does not end their interaction with the public there, and this is where it really gets interesting.
+If you are money rich and time poor, this is a great way to contribute to a worthy cause.
+However, MADE SAFE does not end their interaction with the public there, and this is where it gets interesting.

 One Year Anniversary

 With their one year anniversary passed just this March, the progress they’ve made is impressive.
-The comprehensive directory of toxic chemicals and how they interact with each other that the organization has already compiled is no simple feat, but the amount of companies already certified is a true step beyond.
-Personally, I will be adding the MADE SAFE symbol to my mental checklist library for all of my shopping needs, and I’m quite excited to see how far they go!
+The comprehensive directory of toxic chemicals that the organization has already compiled is no simple feat.
+And the amount of companies already certified is a measurable step beyond.
+I’m quite excited to see how far the nonprofit pushes the agenda!

 So if you have a preferred brand you’re wondering about, do your consumer duty and reach out to that brand about MADE SAFE.
 Implore them to become certified and push them to do better.
-Just like with BCorps and Give Back Box, it is up to you to help the brands you love gain exposure to the certifications and processes that will make them the absolute best they can be.
+Just like with BCorps and Give Back Box, it is up to you to help the brands you love be the absolute best they can be.